Reliability in Azure Cognitive Search

 Three or more replicas for high availability of read-write workloads (queries and indexing)

 No SLA is provided for the Free tier.
-For more information, see SLA for Azure Cognitive Search.
+For more information, see SLA for Azure AI Search.

 Availability zone support

 Availability zones are an Azure platform capability that divides a region's data centers into distinct physical location groups to provide high-availability, within the same region.
-If you use availability zones for Cognitive Search, individual replicas are the units for zone assignment.
-A search service runs within one region; its replicas run in different zones.
+In Azure AI Search, individual replicas are the units for zone assignment.
+A search service runs within one region; its replicas run in different physical data centers (or zones) within that region.

-You can utilize availability zones with Azure Cognitive Search by adding two or more replicas to your search service.
+Availability zones are used when you add two or more replicas to your search service.
 Each replica is placed in a different availability zone within the region.
-If you have more replicas than availability zones, the replicas are distributed across availability zones as evenly as possible.
+If you have more replicas than available zones in the search service region, the replicas are distributed across zones as evenly as possible.
 There's no specific action on your part, except to create a search service in a region that provides availability zones, and then to configure the service to use multiple replicas.

 Prerequisites

-As noted, you must have multiple replicas for high availability: two for read-only query workloads, three for read-write workloads that include indexing.
+- Configuration must include multiple replicas: two for read-only query workloads, three for read-write workloads that include indexing.

 Region | Roll out |